CZ-NIC/knot-resolver/daemon/bindings/net_tlssrv.rst

    and has fewer dependencies.
 Make sure to use ``doh2`` kind in :func:`net.listen()` to select this implementation.

-.. warning:: Independent information about political controversies around the DoH deployment by default can be found in blog posts `DNS Privacy at IETF 104 <http://www.potaroo.net/ispcol/2019-04/angst.html>`_ and `More DOH
+.. tip:: Independent information about political controversies around the DoH deployment by default can be found in blog posts `DNS Privacy at IETF 104 <http://www.potaroo.net/ispcol/2019-04/angst.html>`_ and `More DOH
    <http://www.potaroo.net/ispcol/2019-04/moredoh.html>`_ by Geoff Huston and